Finger-painting with yogurt,

 read one story each day for five days and to do activities to enhance the

 child's comprehension of the material.
-Letter

 of the Week has